foranpower/polygonio_data_puller/README.md

 You type the name of the asset you want.
 And run it.

 It will automatically pull data from about the last 2 years, well last 24 of 28 day periods that is.
+It automatically calculates current data and lookback to last periods.

-Feel free to ask for more or less data.
+Feel free to ask it for more or less data.